 Always apply at least 30 minutes before you expect to go into the sun.
 Once in the sun reapply every two hours.
-In terms of how much you need "apply 1 oz.—about a shot glass full. … During a long day at the beach, one person should use around one-half to one-quarter of an 8 oz. bottle," says skincancer.org.
+In terms of how much you need "apply 1 ounce—about a shot-glass full. … During a long day at the beach, one person should use around one-half to one-quarter of an 8-ounce bottle," says skincancer.org.

-Do you think you're apply sunscreen wrong?
+Do you think you're applying sunscreen wrong?
 Let us know how you stay safe in the sun and make sure you shop some SPF before you head off on holiday.

 Opening Image: ValentineNYC.com